About GDPR and CCPA

 GDPR stands for the General Data Protection Regulation.
 The GDPR is a law in the European Union that focuses on protecting the personal information of everyone in the European Union and European Economic Area by guaranteeing specific rights to the collection, use, and sharing of their personal information.
 These rights extend beyond the territorial boundaries of Europe, such that many companies or individuals that collect EU personal information are subject to GDPR.

 What is CCPA?

-CCPA stands for the California Consumer Privacy Act and it becomes effective January 1, 2020.
+CCPA stands for the California Consumer Privacy Act.
 This law provides rights to consumers who reside in California, USA, including knowing what information is collected about them, requesting a business to delete any personal information about a consumer from that consumer, and not to discriminate against a consumer if they exercise their privacy rights.

 What is Personal Information?